Atom Zombie Smasher

 Sound 9

-Gameplay: Save citizens while killing zombies.
+Gameplay: Your job is simply to save citizens while killing zombies.

 Summary 9.0 Outstanding